Miguel Rojas Preview, Player Props: Dodgers vs. Guardians

 Miguel Rojas At The Plate

-- In 19.4% of his games this year, Rojas has driven in at least one run.
-In three of those games (3.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Rojas has driven in a run in 18 games this season (19.1%), including three games with more than one RBI (3.2%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.